 Srinidhi B S (PES1UG20EC201)

+< Update this to the latest certificate>

 In partial fulfilment for the completion of __ semester course work in the Program of Study B. Tech in Electronics and Communication under rules and regulations of PES University, Bengaluru during the period June-July 2023.
 It is certified that all corrections/suggestions indicated for internal assessment have been incorporated in the report.
 The dissertation has been approved as it satisfies the internship requirements in respect of project work.